 1.3.13 As stated in paragraph 1.3.12 above, expenses incurred by a political party on behalf of a candidate are not regarded as a donation to the candidate [Section 22(2)(b)(vi)].
-A political party is defined in the Act as a party registered in the Register of Political Parties (in accordance with section 25 of the Electoral Act 1992) as a party organised to contest a Dáil or European election or both such elections..
-If an organisation is not registered in the Register of Political Parties as a party organised to contest a Dáil or European election as a party organised to contest a Dáil or European election as a party organised to contest a Dáil or European election it is not regarded as a political party for the purposes of the Act.,

-Similarly a "European political party" which is not registered as a political party in this jurisdiction is not regarded as a political party for the purposes of the Act.
-Any expenses incurred by a "European political party" on a candidate's behalf may be regarded as a donation to the candidate.
+A political party is defined in the Act as a party registered in the Register of Political Parties (in accordance with section 25 of the Electoral Act 1992) as a party organised to contest a Dáil or European election or both such elections.
+If an organisation is not registered in the Register of Political Parties as a party organised to contest a Dáil or European election it is not regarded as a political party for the purposes of the Act., incurred by a "European political party" on a candidate's behalf may be regarded as a donation to the candidate.
 In each case the donations are subject to disclosure limits and to the rules regarding prohibited donations (see 1.4 below).

+Similarly, a "European political party" which is not registered as a political party in this jurisdiction is not regarded as a political party for the purposes of the Act.
+Any expenses